Hugh Gillis

 Hugh Marion Gillis (September 6, 1918 – January 1, 2013) was an American politician.

 Early life and education

 Born in Soperton, Georgia, Gillis was a farmer and timber grower.
-He graduated from University of Georgia with a degree in agriculture.
+He graduated from Soperton High School and then from University of Georgia with a degree in agriculture in 1939.

 Political career

-Gilles served as a Democrat in the Georgia House of Representatives for twelve years and then the Georgia State Senate from 1962 to 2004 before retiring.
-He died in Vidalia, Georgia.
+Gillis served as a Democrat in the Georgia House of Representatives for twelve years and then the Georgia State Senate from 1962 to 2004 before retiring; when he retired, Gillis was the longest-serving member of the Georgia General Assembly.
+He died in Vidalia, Georgia on January 1, 2013.